Student Success Center

 Student Organizations and Opportunities for Participation

-Numerous student organizations are very active within the Arts & Sciences College.
+Numerous Valdosta State University student organizations are very active within the Arts & Sciences College.
 Each department has a list of organizations related to their interest area.

 Student Travel Awards may be available from time to time.
 These awards provide up to $250 for students from the College of Arts & Sciences who are presenting a research paper or poster at a meeting.
-The Center for Applied Research goals are to connect faculty expertise in the College of Arts & Sciences with applied research needs within our community and to promote student participation in research where possible.
+The Center for Applied Research big picture goals are to connect faculty expertise in the College of Arts & Sciences with applied research needs within our community and promoting Science, Technology, Engineering, and Mathematics Initiative (STEM) through Science Saturday community outreach (with Valdosta State University student participation).

 Undergraduate Research Programs

-CALL FOR UNDERGRADUATE RESEARCH PAPERS FOR SPRING 2011 The Spring 2010 Undergraduate Research Symposium in the Arts and Sciences concluded in April 2010.
-Faculty members sponsor and guide student researchers in this annual event.
-This event has grown tremendously as participation of faculty sponsors and student interest has increased significantly over the past few years.
-This year five cash prizes of $100 or $50 were awarded to student researchers selected by the judging committee.
-About 125 certificates of participation were presented by Department Heads in Arts and Sciences on awards night.
+The Undergraduate Research Symposium is an opportunity for undergraduate students to showcase their research, scholarship, and creative activities to the VSU community.
+This event has grown tremendously and has proven popular with students and faculty.
+Cash prizes are awarded to student researchers selected by the judging committee.
 If you are interested in pursuing a research topic, you may need to approach a faculty member and ask if they would sponsor your research idea.
-Many projects start this way.
+Many student projects start this way.
 Alternatively, faculty members sometimes ask students to participate in their ongoing research.
 Some student presenters have been even been recognized by being published in a refereed journal along with their faculty sponsor.

 The Honors Program at VSU provides unique opportunities for students to study, conduct research, and exchange ideas in a challenging and encouraging academic environment.
-We encourage students who qualify for the Honors Program to join the program as early as possible.
-Many students do not know about their options in the Honors Program.
+We encourage all students who qualify for the Honors Program to join the program as early as possible.